What Is Unlimited Paid Time Off (PTO) and How Does It Work?

 If you're considering a position at a company that offers unlimited PTO, there are several positives for employees.
 Here are some top benefits of receiving unlimited PTO:

-- No pressure to come to work sick: While PTO is often thought of in relation to vacation days, it also commonly includes paid sick days.
+While PTO is often thought of concerning vacation days, it also commonly includes paid sick days.
 With unlimited PTO, you can take the time you need to get healthy then make up the work when you get back in.
 This can also make you less likely to get sick from coworkers coming in when they are sick.

-Read More: How Long of A Notice Period Should You Give
+Read more: How Much Notice Should You Give

 Disadvantages of unlimited PTO

 Although there are many benefits for employees with unlimited PTO, there are also disadvantages to consider.
 Some reasons you may prefer a traditional PTO structure include:

 Fear of use

 While unlimited PTO provides an employee with the ability to take as much time off as they would like provided their work is getting done, sometimes this has the opposite effect for employees.
 Because there is no contractually mandated number of days available, some employees end up taking less than the standard two weeks as they feel uncomfortable declaring their work is done and their schedule is free.

 One benefit of receiving a set number of days off each year with rollover is the ability to stockpile these days.
 Often an employee will gather these days to get a form of a severance package when leaving a company.
 If you have accrued days when your company switches to unlimited PTO, you may need to negotiate for their value.

 While the ability to take time off when your work schedule allows it is great for you, others taking their extra time off can make your day more challenging.
 With unlimited time off, employees spending more time away from the office creates a higher probability of a co-worker you need not being available.